 5. The fencers eliminated in the round of pools are ranked according to their classification in this round and they are placed after those who qualified for the direct elimination.

-A. MIXED FORMULA - One qualifying round of pools, a preliminary direct elimination table, a main direct elimination table of 64 fencers to qualify for a final by direct elimination (Open World Championships and Open World Cup competitions)
+A. MIXED FORMULA - One qualifying round of pools, a preliminary direct elimination table, a main direct elimination table of 64 fencers to qualify for a final by direct elimination (Senior World Championships and Senior World Cup competitions)

 o.29.
-This formula is used for the individual competitions of the Open World Championships as well as for the Open World Cup competitions and Grand Prix competitions.
+This formula is used for the individual competitions of the Senior World Championships as well as for the Senior World Cup competitions and Grand Prix competitions.

 o.30.
 Apart from the details that follow, the general rules for pools and direct elimination prescribed above apply.